History of FC Desna Chernihiv: Reorganization

 The club begins the rejuvenation of the team, leaving starting players who have made the history of the club and begins to develop the team's academy and choose some of Desna 2 players, like Yevheniy Belych and Illya Shevtsov that they returned from loan.
 The team was requalified and the first step was the extension of the contract with Yehor Kartushov and elected captain, then new young players has been added into the club like Oleksandr Safronov, Taras Zaviyskyi, Yevhen Tsymbalyuk and Vikentiy Voloshyn on loan from Dynamo Kyiv.
 Second the club also added experiences players like Yevhen Selin and Serhiy Bolbat on loan from Shakhtar Donetsk, plus Yevhen Khacheridi was on view for three weeks but after that, on 25 August 2021, Khacheredi left Desna training camp after spending about three weeks in the location of the Desna Chernihiv, with which he maintained training form, the parties did not come to a common denominator regarding the signing of the contract.
 Khacheridi left the training camp of Oleksandr Ryabokon's team on his own initiative.
 It is unknown whether the search for a new club will continue.
 The team changed more than half with 18 players left and the same number added into the club with good results at the beginning of the season to the surprise of many people and the press.
 In particular was Denys Bezborodko and Vladyslav Kalitvintsev with important pass for the striker and in September he has been included in the reserve team of Ukraine national football team against Finland, becoming the first player belong to Desna to been called in the Ukraine national football team.
 In the squad was also included Serhiy Bolbat (on loan from Shakhtar Donetsk).
 On 27 September 2021, the president Volodymyr Levin, spoke about the situation with the wage arrears of the players in the club and confirmed that the wages started to be paid and also the wage arrears ensuring that no one has problems.
 He stated that Desna is one big friendly family, which we play football and in October 2021 the financial situation of the club started to be significantly better.
 In October 2021, a new interesting research is brought by the Football Observatory (CIES), show up that Desna and Athletic Bilbao (Spain) are the only teams in Europe without foreigners players.
 Victor Mukha before to die, he published the book "The historical path of Desna".
 The author of seven books about the club did not have time to see his eighth book.
 In January 2022, Vladyslav Kalitvintsev moved to Oleksandriya in Ukrainian Premier League, where Desna Chernihiv received 500,000, becoming the second most expensive player sold by the club with Oleksiy Hutsulyak.
-On 11 February 2022 the team flew to Turkey bringing new young players like Danyil Pus, Artem Khatskevich, Denys Demyanenko, Dzhilindo Bezghubchenko, Bohdan Sheiko, Serhiy Makarenko and Oleksiy Pashchenko from Desna-3 Chernihiv and Desna-2 Chernihiv.
+On 11 February 2022 the team flew to Turkey bringing new young players like Georgios Ermidis, Danyil Pus, Artem Khatskevich, Denys Demyanenko, Dzhilindo Bezghubchenko, Bohdan Sheiko, Serhiy Makarenko and Oleksiy Pashchenko from Desna-3 Chernihiv and Desna-2 Chernihiv.
 On 11 February 2022, the team departed for the preparation in Turkey, where they played against Velež Mostar, Torpedo Kutaisi, Kryvbas Kryvyi Rih in Antalya in a friendly match.